curefit/react-crux/readme.md

     }
 }
 ```
+// Add readonly attribute with boolean value, to make it disabled (readonly : true)

 ### Nested Fields
 If the field is itself an object containing more fields, its _type_ should be "nested".
 A field with "nested" _type_ should have another mandatory field called _fields_.
 This is a list of all fields inside the nested object and each field follows the same schema as above.
 [Example](https://curefit.github.io/react-crux-examples/#/nested)